Professional Book Review: The Ultimate Guide

 Including your Author website and Facebook links on these pages are vital.
 If you don’t do it now, then you’ll be doing this admin while you really should be focusing on boosting the positive reviews.

 Make sure your social media platforms are ready for the promotion of your book.
-Have some posts scheduled that promote your book.

 You want to seamlessly integrate the book’s reviews into book trailers, teasers, and other social media posts.